 1. Make payments, even though you don't have to

-While it might be tempting to remain "on break" from your student loans until February, continuing to make your regular payments — and even paying more than your usual minimum — is a smart idea, if you can afford it.
+While it might be tempting to remain "on break" from your student loans until May, continuing your regular payments — and even paying more than your usual minimum — is a wise move, if you can afford it.

 Resuming your payments early is probably out of the question if you're dealing with other debts, like if you ran up your credit cards during a period of unemployment last year.
-U.S. Education Secretary Miguel Cardona mentioned in an interview last week that officials are hoping to find other ways to ease the burden on student loan borrowers, but in the meantime, you may want to use this time to tame those debts with the help of a lower-interest debt consolidation loan.
+You could use the next few months to tame those debts with the help of a lower-interest debt consolidation loan.

 2. Seek a new repayment plan

-You could clear out your student loan debt faster by switching up your current payment plan, particularly if your income got cut by the pandemic and still hasn't come back.
+You could clear your student loan debt faster by switching up your current payment plan, particularly if the pandemic cut your income and it still hasn't come back.

-The government offers income-driven repayment plans that allow borrowers to make more affordable payments, based on what they earn.
-After you make 20 or 25 years of regular payments under an income-driven plan, your remaining debt will be forgiven.
+Income-driven plans allow borrowers to make more affordable payments, based on what they earn.
+After 20 or 25 years of regular payments under an income-driven plan, your remaining debt will be forgiven.

-That might be your best shot at having some of your student loans canceled.
-President Biden campaigned on wiping out $10,000 in student debt per borrower, and leading Democrats are pressing him to go to $50,000 — but there are questions now over whether Biden has the authority to forgive massive student debt.
+That might be your best shot at having some student debt canceled.
+President Biden campaigned on wiping out $10,000 in debt per borrower, and leading Democrats keep pressing him to go to $50,000 — but the president has been waiting for legal reviews of his ability to cancel debt on his own, without Congress.

 3. Refinance private loans

 If your student loans are from a private lender and not the federal government, the longer payments pause doesn't apply to you.
-But you can attack your student debt over the next few months by refinancing your loan because interest rates on refi student loans from private lenders have been at historically low levels.
+But you could attack your student debt over the next few months by refinancing your loans, because interest rates on refi student loans from private lenders have been at historically low levels.